The RUSH Approach to Movement Disorders

 - Medication management: Our goal is to keep your medication levels as constant as possible so you can have continuous symptom relief throughout the day.
 Every person reacts differently to medications for Parkinson's disease and other movement disorders.
 That's why we ask at each visit how your medications are working and any side effects you are experiencing.
 This helps us change your medications, as well as the frequency and schedule of your doses as needed

-- Movement disorders surgery: Rush neurosurgeons offer the latest surgeries for movement disorders.
-That includes multiple forms of deep brain stimulation (DBS) — including asleep deep brain stimulation, responsive DBS and directional DBS — for Parkinson's disease, dystonia and essential tremor.
+- Movement disorders surgery: RUSH offers the latest surgeries for movement disorders.
+That includes multiple forms of deep brain stimulation (DBS) — including asleep deep brain stimulation and directional DBS — for Parkinson's disease, dystonia and essential tremor.